Corn Mycotoxin FAQs

 There are five major mycotoxins associated with ear rot diseases of corn.

-Aflatoxins are found in corn with Aspergillus ear rot (Figure 1).
+Aflatoxins are found in corn with Aspergillus ear rot (Fig. 1).

-Deoxynivalenol (DON, sometimes called vomitoxin) and zearalenone are found in corn with Gibberella ear rot (Figure 2).
+Deoxynivalenol (DON, sometimes called vomitoxin) and zearalenone are associated with Gibberella ear rot (Fig. 2).

-Fumonisins are found in corn with Fusarium ear rot (Figure 3).
+Fumonisins are found in corn with Fusarium ear rot.

-Ochratoxin is found in corn infected with Penicillium verrucosum, but some Aspergillus species also produce this mycotoxin.
+Ochratoxin is found in corn infected with Penicillium verrucosum, although some species of Aspergillus also produce this mycotoxin.

 3. What are the effects of mycotoxins?

-The toxic effects of mycotoxins vary by type, dose, and animal species consuming the toxin.
+The toxic effects of mycotoxins vary by type, concentration, period of exposure (acute vs. repeated exposure), and the animal species consuming toxin-contaminated grain.

-Aflatoxin can affect the liver (hepatotoxicity), lead to cancer, and suppress the immune system.
+Aflatoxins damage the liver (hepatotoxicity), cause liver cancer, and suppress the immune system of animals and humans.

-Fumonisins can affect the liver (hepatotoxicity), lead to cancer, cause pulmonary edema (fluid in the lungs), and cause leukoencephalomalacia (irreversible, fatal brain damage) in horses and rabbits.
+Fumonisins also damage the liver (hepatotoxicity) and cause esophageal cancer, pulmonary edema (fluid in the lungs), and leukoencephalomalacia (irreversible, fatal brain damage) in horses and rabbits.

-DON affects the gastrointestinal tract (which often makes animals vomit and refuse to feed) and can inflame the central nervous system.
+DON affects the gastrointestinal tract, often causing vomiting, feed refusal, and reduced weight gain.
+DON also suppresses the immune system, and can inflame the central nervous system.

-Zearalenone can cause hyperestrogenism (estrogen overload), a condition that is particularly dangerous for female breeding animals.
+Zearalenone causes hyperestrogenism (estrogen overload), a condition that is particularly harmful to female breeding animals.

 4. What levels of mycotoxins are safe in food and feed?